 For example, they use this data to send personalized marketing emails suggesting financial products that might interest their customers.

-Data science helps insurance companies to be able to predict the chances of a claim being filed by a particular customer.
+Data science supports insurance companies in predicting the chances of a claim being filed by a particular customer.
 This allows them to set rates for customers based on their future claims records.

 Similar to the banking industry, insurance companies need to maximize profits and minimize losses.
 The critical difference is that insurance businesses deal with less tangible assets such as life and health.
 Hence, they need tools to extract insights from data sources that are more complex.